jmurty/xml4h/docs/writer.rst

         ...

 .. note::
-   *xml4h* assumes that when you directly generate an XML string in this way it is intended for human consumption, so it applies pretty-print formatting by default.
+   *xml4h* assumes that when you directly generate an XML string with these methods it is intended for human consumption, so it applies pretty-print formatting by default.

 Format Output